Chair of Governors & Chair of Standards & Curriculum Committee

 Dr Smith-Laing is a retired NHS doctor, having worked for 30 years as a Consultant Physician and Gastroenterologist at the Medway Hospital which is the largest hospital in Kent with approximately 5000 employees and an annual budget of over £200m.
 For his last 5 years, he was the Medical Director of the Trust in addition to his clinical work.
 This was an executive position on the hospital board with extensive responsibilities for clinical governance, training and education, patient safety and disciplinary matters.
 As a board member, there was joint responsibility for Trust strategy and setting and meeting activity and financial targets.
 Gray was the Trust lead for Child Safeguarding and sat on the Medway Safeguarding Board.
 He joined the Board of Governors on 11.12.18 following his appointment by Cornwall Council.
 His term ends on 10.12.22.

 Richard has lived locally with his wife Katie, since retiring in 2017.
 He was previously a Prep School Headmaster for nearly 20 years in boarding schools in Kenya and Somerset.
 He is passionate about childhood and the way schools prepare our children for their futures.
 Before becoming a Head, he was involved in curriculum management and taught Design & Technology and Science.
 He supports the school by co-ordinating the pupils’ school council.
-He is also a trustee for Goodwill, a charity supporting disadvantaged children in India and was particularly involved in the marketing and financial management at Hazlegrove.
+He is also a trustee for Goodwill, a charity supporting disadvantaged children in India.
 Appointed to the Board by the Governors in June 2019, Richard's term of office ends on 02.06.23.

 Having a son currently at the school, and a daughter approaching school age, I am excited to be a part of the Governing Board from 11.09.19 to 10.09.23 following an election by parents.
 Before moving back to the area to bring up my family, I worked in pastoral care in a secondary school and found my passion for helping make school an inclusive environment where every child has the opportunity to achieve.
 I have had CPLO training and a qualification in counselling studies and so have experience handling confidential and sensitive situations.
 I am currently studying for a degree in Inclusive Education and have a qualification in British Sign Language.
 As well as being a daily presence in the school playground and volunteering in the school, I am also familiar with a lot of prospective parents as I run the Lollitots playgroup in St Wenn.
 I hope I am an approachable and friendly member of the school community.